elemental/elemental-web/source/doc-dev/lapack-like/solve.rst

 :math:`B` using Bunch-Kaufman.

 .. cpp:function:: void SymmetricSolve( UpperOrLower uplo, Orientation orientation, Matrix<F>& A, Matrix<F>& B, bool conjugate=false, LDLPivotType pivotType=BUNCH_KAUFMAN_A )
-.. cpp:function:: void SymmetricSolve( UpperOrLower uplo, Orientation orientation, DistMatrix<F>& A, DistMatrix<F>& B, bool conjugate=false, LDLPivotType pivotType=BUNCH_KAUFMAN_A )
+.. cpp:function:: void SymmetricSolve( UpperOrLower uplo, Orientation orientation, AbstractDistMatrix<F>& A, AbstractDistMatrix<F>& B, bool conjugate=false, LDLPivotType pivotType=BUNCH_KAUFMAN_A )

    Overwrites :math:`B` with the solution to the linear system. :math:`A` is assumed symmetric if ``conjugate`` is false, and Hermitian otherwise.